dbeast-co/templates_generator/README.md

    chmod +x template_generator.sh with path to config file as argument.
 The example of the config file, you can find in the config folder.
 2. ./template_generator.sh

+### Limitations
+- The application does not currently support comparison with Composable templates.

 ### Questions...
 Feedbacks...
 Suggestions...
 If you'll find any bugs, or have any questions/suggestions/feedbacks, please feel free to open issues, start discussions or mail us: support@dbeast.co